tewarig/Engineering-notes/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is open source initiative to help Engineering students.
 As we all know there is tremendous amount work load on Engineering students, so take a make your lives easier this repo was created.
-Hope, we can take little work off your shoulders'
+Hope, we can take little work off your shoulders'.

 ## How to Contribute